jabo17/kadisredu-reproducibility/README.md

 kaval generates the `mpiexec` calls and calls them for us for all instances and algorithm configurations.

 > [!NOTE]
+> We configured the experiments in this repository to run on you local machine to support an easy reproducibility check.
-> If you plan to run the experiments on a cluster (multiple machines), you need to adjust some settings depending on how MPI jobs are started and scheduled on your system.
+> If you plan to run the experiments on a cluster (multiple machines), you most certainly need to adjust some settings depending on how MPI jobs are started and scheduled on your system.
 > If you are unsure about the correct configuration, please don't hesitate to contact us -- we'll be glad to help.

 ### Run KaDisRedu For Strong Scaling